MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/integrated-apps.md

 # Turning Integrated Apps on or off

 When Integrated Apps is turned on, users in your organization can allow third-party apps to access their Office 365 information.
-For example, when someone uses a third-party app, that app might ask for permission to access his or her calendar and to edit files that are in a OneDrive folder.
+For example, when someone uses a third-party app, that app might ask for permission to access their calendar and to edit files that are in a OneDrive folder.

 ## Turning Integrated Apps on or off
 <a name="__toc379982114"> </a>